List of cities and towns in Kosovo

 This is a list of cities and towns in the Kosovo in alphabetical order categorised by municipality or district, according to the criteria used by the Kosovo Agency of Statistics (KAS).
-Kosovo's population is distributed in 1,467 settlements with 26 per cent of its population concentrated in 7 regional centers, consisting of Ferizaj, Gjakova, Gjilan, Mitrovica, Peja, Pristina and Prizren.
+Kosovo's population is distributed in 1,467 settlements with 26 per cent of its population concentrated in 7 regional centers, consisting of Drenas, Ferizaj, Gjakova, Gjilan, Mitrovica, Peja, Pristina and Prizren.

 According to the 2024 census, the cities in Kosovo are classified into the following population size categories: